alt-magick/Correspondence/README.md

 The file psypher.apk will run on Android.

-There source for the web version is in psypher.html<br>
+The source for the web version is in psypher.html<br>

 And live at:<br> https://alt-magick.github.io/Correspondence/psypher.html